 We were eager to go to the temple the next day, and somewhere in the middle of the session I realized that it was the anniversary of my own endowment three years before.
 We attended a few more sessions during the week.
 I wish we had attended more, but I don't know if there would ever be a time when I didn't wish that we had gone more often.

 On Thursday we went to Rotorua with Matthew, Makereta, Junelle, and Moo.
 We drove past a city with lots of buildings made out of tin!
 Including a sheep building right next to a dog building.
 Plus, there was a statue of a shepherd outside.
 Pretty random.
 And pretty awesome!
 We couldn't resist stopping and taking photos.
 Because hello!
 Buildings of tin!
 Shaped into things!
 Like sheep!
 There was also a car... and some other things.
-In case you were wondering, the sheep building sold various wool products, and the dog building had tourist information.
-And right next to the shepherd was a little box of pamphlets about the Good Shepherd.

 The drive to Rotorua was really pleasant.
 Nobody got carsick (unlike the drive to Queenstown when Eric and I both wanted to die.
 We are big weenies).
 We really enjoyed driving and seeing more of the North Island.
 It is really green and hilly.
 In fact, it's exceptionally green!
 We were so impressed!